nvim-neorocks/nvim-best-practices/README.md

 > - For a guide to using Lua in Neovim,
 >   please refer to [`:h lua-intro`](https://neovim.io/doc/user/lua.html).
 >
+> - Parts of this guide have been upstreamed to Neovim.
+>   See `:h lua-plugin` in Neovim (nightly).
+>
 > - For an example based on this guide, check out
     [@ColinKennedy's plugin template](https://github.com/ColinKennedy/nvim-best-practices-plugin-template).

 ## :safety_vest: Type safety

 Lua, as a dynamically typed language, is great for configuration.
 It provides virtually immediate feedback.
+But for larger projects, this can be a double-edged sword.

 ### :x: DON'T